thomasdelgado/parse-cloud-debugger/README.md

 =====================================================
 This utility is used for debuging Parse.com cloud code.

-For the moment is available only for:
+Currently the following APIs are available:

 * REST API
 * JavaScript API